khan4019/front-end-Interview-Questions/README.md

 Very rough stage..need to finish (for expert)
 __________________

-##ToDO list
+## TODO list
 1. CSS: Generate mock up from provided layout
 2. JavaScript: Programming challenges for expert
 3. HR related questions like
   1. What is your weakness
   2. Why are you leaving your current job
-  3. Tell me about a project that you werent able to finish on time
+  3. Tell me about a project that you weren't able to finish on time
   4. How you resolve conflict among team members
   5. How will you introduce a new technology to the team
-  6. Do you prefere to work individually or in a team
+  6. Do you prefer to work individually or in a team
   7. Sell this pen/coke/something to me
   8. How much salary do you want
-  3. What you dont like you current job
+  3. What you don't like you current job
   4. What you like least in your current job
 3. Tree Data Structure in JavaScript
 4. Graph and high order data structure in JavaScript